donovantanjunhao/OneST/README.md

 The assessment requires creating 2 services -
-Service 1: Validation of Unique entity number (UEN) of company, Service 2: Weather Forecast of Singapore
+Service 1: Validation of Unique entity number (UEN) of company, Service 2: Weather Forecast of Singapore.

 The codes for the 2 services are inside the corresponding folders - Service 1, Service 2.